Concentration of discrepancy-based approximate Bayesian computation via Rademacher complexity: Asymptotic properties of discrepancy-based abc posterior distributions

-\begin{enumerate}[(I)] \item the observed data $ y_{1:n} $ are i.i.d.\ from a data generating process $ \mu^* $; \item there exist positive $L$ and $c_\pi$ such that, for $\bar{\varepsilon}$ small, $ \pi(\{\theta{:} \mathcal{D}_{\mathfrak{F}}(\mu_\theta{,}\mu^*) \leq \varepsilon^* {+} \bar{\varepsilon}\}) \geq~c_\pi \bar{\varepsilon}^L$; \item $ \mathfrak{F}$ is $b$--uniformly bounded; i.e., there exists $b \in \mathds{R}^+$ such that $ ||f||_{\infty} {\leq b} $ for any $ f \in \mathfrak{F} $; \item $\mathfrak{R}_{n}(\mathfrak{F}) := \sup_{\mu \in \mathcal{P}(\mathcal{Y})} \mathfrak{R}_{\mu,n}(\mathfrak{F}) $ goes to zero as $ n \to \infty $. \end{enumerate} Condition (\ref{C1}) is the only assumption made on the data generating process and is present~in, e.g., \citet{nguyen2020approximate} and in the supplementary materials of \citet{bernton2019approximate}.
-Although the theory we derive in Section \ref{sec_non_iid} relaxes (\ref{C1}) to study convergence and concentration also beyond the i.i.d.\ context, it shall be emphasized that some of the assumptions considered in the literature may not hold even in i.i.d.\ settings.
-Hence, an improved understanding of the \textsc{abc} properties under (\ref{C1}) is crucial~to~clarify the range of applicability and potential limitations of available existence theory under more complex, possibly non--i.i.d., regimes.
-In fact, as shown in Section~\ref{sec_abc_lim}, certain discrepancies may yield posteriors that are either~not well--defined in the limit or lack strong convergence guarantees even in i.i.d.\ settings.
-Assumption (\ref{C2}) is standard in Bayesian asymptotics and \textsc{abc} theory \citep[][]{bernton2019approximate, nguyen2020approximate,frazier2020robust},~and requires that sufficient prior mass is placed on those parameter~values yielding models $\mu_{\theta}$ close to $\mu^*$, under $ \mathcal{D}_{\mathfrak{F}}$.
+Condition (\ref{C1}) is the only assumption made on the data generating process and is present in, e.g., \citet{nguyen2020approximate} and in the supplementary materials of \citet{bernton2019approximate}.
+Although the theory we derive in Appendix C of the Supplementary Material relaxes (\ref{C1}) to study convergence and concentration also beyond the i.i.d.\ context, it shall be emphasized that some of the assumptions considered in the literature may not hold even in i.i.d.\ settings.
+Hence, an improved understanding of the \textsc{abc} properties under (\ref{C1}) is crucial to clarify the range of applicability and potential limitations of available existence theory under more complex, possibly non-i.i.d.\ regimes.
+In fact, as shown within Section~\ref{sec_abc_lim}, certain discrepancies may yield posteriors that are either not well-defined in the limit or lack strong convergence guarantees even in i.i.d.\ settings.
+Assumption (\ref{C2}) is standard in Bayesian asymptotics and \textsc{abc} theory \citep[][]{bernton2019approximate, nguyen2020approximate,frazier2020robust}, and requires that sufficient prior mass is placed on those parameter values yielding models $\mu_{\theta}$ close to $\mu^*$, under $ \mathcal{D}_{\mathfrak{F}}$.
 Finally, (\ref{C3})--(\ref{C4}) provide conditions on $\mathfrak{F}$ to ensure that $ \mathcal{D}_{\mathfrak{F}}$ yields meaningful concentration bounds, leveraging Lemma~\ref{lemma_rademacher}.
-Crucially, (\ref{C3})--(\ref{C4}) are made directly on the user--selected~discrepancy $\mathcal{D}_ \mathfrak{F} $, rather than on the data generating process or on the statistical model, thereby~providing general constructive conditions that are more realistic to verify in practice compared to regularity assumptions on the unknown $\mu^*$ or on $ \{ \mu_\theta: \theta \in \Theta \subseteq \mathbb{R}^{p} \} $, while guiding the choice~of~$\mathcal{D}_ \mathfrak{F} $.
+Crucially, (\ref{C3})--(\ref{C4}) are made directly on the user-selected discrepancy $\mathcal{D}_\mathfrak{F} $, rather than on the data generating process or on the statistical model, thereby providing general constructive conditions that are more realistic to verify in practice compared to regularity assumptions on the unknown $\mu^*$ or on $ \{ \mu_\theta: \theta \in \Theta \subseteq \mathbb{R}^{p} \} $, while guiding the choice of $\mathcal{D}_ \mathfrak{F}$.